 TABLE NOTE 1,2,3 G - AADT - For roadway sections that are Tier One-analyzed, the median of the three most recent annual traffic counts at each count station, then the median volume of the traffic count station median volumes is defined as the roadway section AADT.
 For roadway sections that are Tier Two-analyzed, such as ART-PLAN, the latest available SEGMENT AADTs (traffic count nearest the traffic signal for the approach analysed) are substituted for the three year-median count AADTs.
-For ART-PLAN 2.1 analyses, the median of the count station volumes is reported as the roadway section AADT.
-For ART-PLAN 3.1 analyses, the volume at the "sensitive" (highest volume to capacity (v/c) ratio) SEGMENT is reported as the roadway section AADT.
+For ART-PLAN 2002 analyses, the volume at the "sensitive" (highest volume to capacity (v/c) ratio) SEGMENT is reported as the roadway section AADT.
+In cases where the ratchet method for MSV calculation generates an available service volume greater than that calculated by ARTPLAN 2002, then AADT=MSV-ASV.
 1 For Florida State Highway System roadways, the volumes are derived from a one-day count taken by the FDOT (and some local counts as agreed upon by the FDOT) which have been factored by the FDOT for trucks (axle ratio) and the time of year.
-2 For Alachua County roadways, one-day unfactored 1997, 1998 and 1999 counts taken when the University of Florida, Santa Fe Community College and public schools are in session are used to determine current traffic.
-3 For City of Gainesville roadways, one-day unfactored 1996, 1997, 1998 and 1999 counts taken when the University of Florida, Santa Fe Community College and public schools are in session are used to determine current traffic.
-2,3 City and County arterials were analyzed using the State analysis groups with a five percent (5%) reduction in the service volume as described in the LOS Handbook.
+2 For Alachua County roadways, one-day unfactored 1999, 2000 and 2001 counts taken when the University of Florida, Santa Fe Community College and public schools are in session are used to determine current traffic.
+3 For City of Gainesville roadways, one-day unfactored 1998, 1999, 2000 and 2001 counts taken when the University of Florida, Santa Fe Community College and public schools are in session are used to determine current traffic.
+2,3 City and County arterials were analyzed using the State analysis groups with a five percent (5%) reduction in the service volume as described in the Q/LOS Handbook.
 1,2,3 Н - Tables - FDOT Generalized Tables analyses for urban and transitioning areas.
-1,2,3 ART-PLAN - software used to estimate arterial highway level of service which replicates the calculations shown in the 1997 Highway Capacity Manual .
-Highway LOS of arterials which have median AADT counts which exceed 65 percent of the FDOT Generalized Tables MSV at the minimum acceptable highway LOS were analyzed using ART-PLAN.
-1 FREE-TAB, software used to estimate limited-access (freeway) highway level of service, was used to analyze limited-access highways which exceed 65% of the FDOT Generalized Tables MSV at the minimum acceptable highway LOS.
-1 U2LN-TAB , software used to estimate urban 2-lane highway level of service, was used to analyze urban 2-lane highways which exceed 65% of the FDOT Generalized Tables MSV at the minimum acceptable highway LOS.
+1,2,3 ARTPLAN - software used to estimate arterial highway level of service which replicates the calculations shown in the 1997 Highway Capacity Manual .
+Highway LOS of arterials which have median AADT counts which exceed 65 percent of the FDOT Generalized Tables MSV at the minimum acceptable highway LOS were analyzed using ARTPLAN.
+1 FREEPLAN, software used to estimate limited-access (freeway) highway level of service, was used to analyze limited-access highways which exceed 65% of the FDOT Generalized Tables MSV at the minimum acceptable highway LOS.
+1 HIGHPLAN, software used to estimate urban 2-lane highway level of service, was used to analyze urban 2-lane highways which exceed 65% of the FDOT Generalized Tables MSV at the minimum acceptable highway LOS.
 1,2,3 I - Urbanized Areas are the 1990 urbanized areas designated by the U.S. Bureau of Census as well as the surrounding geographical areas as agreed upon by the Florida Department of Transportation, the Metropolitan Transportation Planning Organization and the Federal Highway Administration.
 1,2 J - Transitioning Areas are the areas outside urbanized areas that are planned to be included within the urbanized areas within the next 20 years based primarily on the U.S. Bureau of Census urbanized criteria of a population density of at least 1,000 people per square mile.